Quick answer

 During a DEXA body composition scan, you lie still while the scanner passes over the body.
 The appointment is typically straightforward and noninvasive.

 For better repeatability, wear similar clothing each time, avoid heavy metal items when possible, and schedule future scans under similar conditions.
-Your provider should explain any preparation requirements before your appointment.
+RadiologyInfo and CDC both emphasize loose clothing without metal for DXA imaging because metal can interfere with results.

 If you are comparing scan types, it also helps to understand the difference between a body composition DEXA and a bone density DEXA.